Part-time-Dan/mod10-SVG-Logo-Maker-DanWilson/README.md

 When prompted for a shape, use the arrow keys to select between the choices.
 Upon completing the questionnaire, the console should log "Generated logo.svg".

 From the current directory, navigate to "examples" folder to find the newly generated svg logo file.
-Open "logo.svg" in a browser of your choise
+Open "logo.svg" in a browser of your choice.

 ## Contributions
 This is an educational project.
 No contributions are being accepted.